ChinikaC/Back-End_Project_E-Commerce_API/README.md

 ### **_1. Project Overview_**

-Our team took a keen interest in online marketplaces such as eBay and Amazon, which allow individuals and businesses to buy and sell a wide variety of goods and services.
+For this project, we had to create an API.
+Our team took a keen interest in online marketplaces, such as eBay and Amazon, which allow individuals and businesses to buy and sell a wide variety of goods and services.
 We specifically chose this task as we wanted our API to encompass a range of our learning with the potential to further extend it.

-To establish a sense of identity, we named our team GRECHIMO BAY, which relates to each of our three first names and incorporates the "bay" terminology commonly used for marketplaces such as eBay.
+To establish a sense of identity, we named our team GRECHIMO BAY.
+This relates to each of our three first names and incorporates the "bay" terminology commonly used for marketplaces, such as eBay.

 <hr />